 As Vend customers you probably haven’t had much direct contact with our remarkable team of developers.
 But indirectly, every Vend user interacts with our developers every time a sale is processed, an order is placed, or a cool new feature is tested.
-After all, it is their labour that makes Vend one of the wonders of the
+After all, it is their labour that makes Vend one of the wonders of the world cloud.

 On that note, this is Dan.
 He’s pretty cool.
 Plus he’s a one of our behind the scenes wizards.
 Currently he is working on a new credit card payment integration, and addressing that awesome list of feature requests submitted by our beloved customers.
 It’s nice putting a face to all that beautiful code, isn’t it?